oskvr37/rift-insight/docs/FEATURES.md

 We will store user points history in a database.
 This will allow us to display a graph of user ranked points over time.

+### Season ranks

+Store user ranks for each season.

 ### Cache

 Since next.js is not supporting caching prisma queries,